-I wrote last week about how the Dodgers were an obvious model for how a smarter, better financed Mets organization should operate.
-The Dodgers are a big market team that smartly leverages some small market club principals.
+I wrote last week about how the Dodgers were an obvious model for how a smarter, better-financed Mets organization should operate.
+The Dodgers are a big market team that smartly leverages some small market club principles.
 This ensures that the money they're spending is being used wisely and the team enjoys the maximum possible success for their money.
 Remember, before the Madoff revelations came out, the Mets ran very respectable payrolls and still struggled to sustain more than fleeting success.

 By the way, I'm impressed by Cohen's initial statement, as tweeted by the Daily News' Deesha Thosar:

 Steve Cohen, in his first statement as Mets owner, says his front office "intends to be vigorous supporters of the team’s home communities in Queens."— Deesha (@DeeshaThosar) October 30, 2020